Garth-42/DuetBackup/README.md

 # Notes
 - You can test if rclone has the source or remote directory configured correcty by running "rclone lsd insert_your_remote_name_here:" and it should list the current directories in that folder.
 Alternatively you can run the ls command to list the files in the folder.
 - You can also set cron to email you when a job completes with addinga MAILTO line, but additional configuration is required.

+# Code Documentation
+## Exit Codes
+- 0 = source file and hash in sync, not synced to remote
+- 1 = source file and hash not in sync, synced to remote
+- 2 = getting error when sending a command to the remote, check remote's connection and config.

 # Additional Resources
 - https://phoenixnap.com/kb/set-up-cron-job-linux